joostkremers/ebib/docs/ebib-manual.md

 and then insert them into a text buffer with `i`.
 If you use ivy or helm, the standard method that these packages provide for selecting and acting on multiple candidates can be used if you insert a citation from within your text buffer with `ebib-insert-citation`.
-If you use Emacs’ built-in completion method, you can enable selection of multiple keys by setting the option `ebib-citations-insert-multiple`.
+If you use selectrum or Emacs’ built-in completion method, you can enable selection of multiple keys by setting the option `ebib-citations-insert-multiple`.
 With this option set, you can select multiple keys when calling `ebib-insert-citation` in the following way: start typing a key, complete it with `TAB`, type `SPC` and start typing the next key, again with the ability to complete it with `TAB`.
 When you have entered all the keys you wish to select, press `RET`.

 This method of multiple selection is somewhat cumbersome and it does not use Emacs’ standard completion function `completing-read`, so it is